Frequently asked questions for authors

 Does this apply to manuscripts that have been peer reviewed elsewhere?

 Authors sometimes transfer manuscripts between our journals.
-If a manuscript has been transferred to Nature Communications after peer review at another Nature journal, then we will receive those reviewer reports.
+If a manuscript has been transferred to Communications Earth & Environment after peer review at another Nature portfolio journal, then we will receive those reviewer reports.
 However, these reports and the author responses to them will not be included in our peer review files, as those reports were submitted to the other journal without consent to potential publication.
-If the same reviewers subsequently agree to review for us, only their reviewer reports for Nature Communications will be included in the published peer review file.
+If the same reviewers subsequently agree to review for us, only their reviewer reports for Communications Earth & Environment will be included in the published peer review file.
 Instances of transferred manuscripts that were previously peer reviewed will be marked up in the peer review file, without naming the other journal.

 What if an author wants the peer review file to be edited pre-publication?

-The peer review files will contain the full reviewer reports to authors and the author rebuttal letters.
+The peer review files will contain the full decision letters, reviewer reports to authors, and the author rebuttal letters.
 The only exception is the disclosure of confidential data provided to editors or reviewers, which authors will be able to suggest for redaction.
 Redactions will be noted in the peer review files.

 What are the limitations of transparent peer review?

-The reviewer reports are taken into consideration when the editorial team decides whether to accept, reject or ask for changes to a manuscript, but just reading the peer review reports will not necessarily give a reader the full picture of the decision-making process.
-Correspondence between authors and editors, reviewer comments made confidentially to editors, and internal discussions between editors will remain confidential.
-A paper might be published against the advice of a reviewer, if for example we receive confidential feedback from other reviewers that overall favours publication.
-These discussions might not always be fully captured in peer review files, although we may add editorial explanations to some of the files.
+The reviewer reports are taken into consideration when the editorial team decides whether to accept, reject or ask for changes to a manuscript, but just reading the peer review reports will not necessarily give a reader the complete picture of the decision-making process.
+For example, authors are encouraged to contact editors via email to ask questions about required revisions, or the possibility to appeal a decision.
+Such conversations will not appear in the peer review reports.
+Likewise, reviewer comments made confidentially to editors, and internal discussions between editors will remain confidential.

 Will you publish your editorial decision letters?